Keep this in mind before reading further: 40% of customers eventually cancel their subscription services.

 Win-back and feedback emails

-Even if your customers actually churn, you can still profit from this experience and send a follow-up survey to learn more about the reasons your customers cancel their subscriptions.
+Even if your customers actually churn, you can still profit from this experience and send a follow-up email (survey) to learn more about the reasons your customers cancel their subscriptions in WooCommerce.

 Abandoned cart emails